daveyclk/Alexa-Lightsabre-Trainer/README.md

 https://github.com/daveyclk/Alexa-Lightsabre-Trainer
 In here you will see a few seperate sheets of code.
-This keeps things nice and neat. it is very easily stitched together the sheets are main.py - This is the program you will run.
-This sets up threads for the various servers and programs running. config.py - this contains the variables that are shared between the sheets lightsabre.py - This controls the UI, walabot tracking ans special FX sounds lightsabreAlexa.py - This is the flask ask app that will communitcate with the alexa service looks scary, it isn't! provided you have followed the initial setup steps, all you need to do is type this into your command line (this is a windows machine) python main.py you will see the startup screen pop up
+This keeps things nice and neat. it is very easily stitched together the sheets are

+main.py - This is the program you will run.
+This sets up threads for the various servers and programs running. config.py - this contains the variables that are shared between the sheets lightsabre.py - This controls the UI, walabot tracking ans special FX sounds lightsabreAlexa.py - This is the flask ask app that will communitcate with the alexa service templates.yaml - This holds all the phrases Alexa will say.
+These are rendered within lightsabreAlexa.py

+looks scary, it isn't! provided you have followed the initial setup steps, all you need to do is type this into your command line (this is a windows machine) python main.py you will see the startup screen pop up